Indirect Costs - B05.04

-Ohio University recovers indirect costs (formerly known as Facilities & Administration costs) through the expenditure of funds in restricted accounts which support external research and creative activity.
+Ohio University recovers indirect costs (formerly known as Facilities & Administration costs) through the expenditure of funds in restricted accounts, which support external research and creative activity.
 Proposals for such funding must budget the appropriate indirect cost rate, when allowed by the sponsor.
-In limited instances, an Institutional waiver of indirect costs may be requested from the Vice President for Research, Dr. Joseph Shields.
+In limited instances, the Principal Investigator/Project Director (PI/PD) may request an Institutional waiver of indirect costs from the Vice President for Research (VPR); if the request has prior approval from the department chair and college dean.

-The current Indirect Cost Rate Agreement was negotiated with the Department of Health and Human Services on September 18, 2015.
-The following rates remain in effect until June 30, 2019:
+Ohio University negotiated the current Indirect Cost Rate Agreement [PDF] with the Department of Health and Human Services on January 16, 2019.
+The following rates remain in effect until June 30, 2023:

 Organized Research: 51% (effective July 1, 2017)